 Property tax is administered and collected by local governments with assistance from the South Carolina Department of Revenue.
-Real and personal property are subject to tax.
+Real and personal property are subject to the tax.

-Approximately two-thirds of county-levied property taxes are used for the support of public education.
+More than one-half of county-levied property taxes are used for the support of public education.

 Municipalities levy a tax on property situated within the limits of the municipality for services provided by the municipality.
 The tax is paid by individuals, corporations and partnerships owning property within the state.

 Each class of property is assessed at a ratio unique to that type of property.
 For example: